Hacker5preme/Serversdown/README.md

 -> For further information about supported attack possibilitys read the current version notes -> [Current Versionnotes](https://github.com/Hacker5preme/Serversdown/blob/master/Serversdown/Versionnotes.txt)

-For further information read the version notes.

-Use this tool only if you are allowed by the owner of the server ;)
+Legal notice : Only use this tool for penetration testing if you are allowed and authorised  by the owner of the target. ;)

-If you have any questions feel free to contact me: hacker5preme@protonmail.com
+How to download and use this tool:
+- Execute "git clone + link of the repository" in the terminal.
+- Navigate to the cloned folder.
+- Execute "chmod +x install.sh" in the terminal.
+- Execute "chmod +x Serversdown.py" in the terminal.
+- Execute "python Serversdown.py" in the terminal.

+# Start attacking